Settled Nomad

 Is Rwanda a cash or card country?

-Tax residency in Rwanda is triggered at 183 days in the relevant period.
+Tax residency in Rwanda triggers at 183 days.
 183 days triggers Rwandan tax residency.
 Residents are taxed on worldwide income at progressive rates up to 30%.
 Rwanda has double-taxation treaties with several countries.
 Most nomads stay under the threshold on visa-on-arrival extensions.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work โ€” it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad

 Disclosure: This page contains affiliate links to Wise and Revolut.
 Settled Nomad earns a commission at no extra cost to you when you sign up through these links.
-Our recommendations are based on extensive use across 70+ countries — we only recommend the card stack we ourselves use.
+Our recommendations are based on extensive use across 70+ countries โ€” we only recommend the card stack we ourselves use.